huongvo1106/Chipotle-Wannabe/README.txt

 General:
 a) Need back button for customer orders entree selection -> type selection without selecting entree
-b) Need to implement a section for manager recommendation in GUI
+b) Need to implement a section for manager recommendation in GUI DONE
-c) Need to display customer recommendation when customer clicks entree or dessert or side etc.
+c) Need to display customer recommendation when customer clicks entree or dessert or side etc. DONE
+d) The only price changes that work are for Entrees, other types cannot be changed.